I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 I call this type of marketing, “Pre-Launch Drip Marketing”.

-You can’t just run up to her in a bar randomly and say, “Hey, want to come home with me?”
+You can’t just run up to her in a grocery store randomly and say, “Hey, want to join my new business opportunity?”

 You have to get her attention… win her trust… offer her value… and connect what you offer with what she wants.